What Came First? The Chicken Rig or The Egg? Master this Simple Rig

 tackle for the chicken rig

-Once you’re almost at the eye of the hook, flip it around as you would normally.
-Insert the hook back through the plastic until it pokes out the other side of the worm.
+When you reach the hook’s eye, flip it around and insert the point back through the plastic until it emerges on the other side of the worm.

 3. Puncture the Worm